6 Signs Your Stucco is DamagedRon Huffman

 5. Stucco Indentations or Soft Spots

-If you notice indentations or soft spots in your home’s stucco, your house could be telling you that there’s water damage lurking beneath the plaster.
+By the time you notice indentations or soft spots in your home’s stucco, your house could be telling you that there’s water damage lurking beneath the plaster.
 Unfortunately, water damage can require extensive structural repairs with complications that include mold and rot.
+It’s best to call for an annual evaluation of your stucco to minimize future repairs.

 6. Impact Damage

-If your stucco is EIFS, then there may be impact damage from lawnmowers, weed whackers, kids, flickers, and woodpeckers.
+If your stucco is EIFS or has EPS Plant-On bands, then there may be impact damage from lawnmowers, weed whackers, kids, flickers, and woodpeckers.

 If your stucco has cracks, stains, moss, crumbles, indentations, soft spots, or doesn’t look right, it’s a good idea to have the stucco inspected before further damage occurs.
 A qualified stucco consultant can quickly determine whether the damage is cosmetic or structural and be able to recommend steps that you can take to mitigate the damage before it worsens.

-Contact ESEC today to schedule your stucco inspection.
+Contact ESEC today to schedule your stucco inspection and evaluation.